Vllaadd/10-Employee-Tracker/README.md

 # Usage
-After creating three tables in the database, departments, roles and employees, we connect the created database using npm package.
+After creating three tables in the database - departments, roles and employees, we connect the created database using npm package.
 After having the data available, we use inquirer to make interaction with the user available.